iCliniq Logo

 Introduction:

 Urinary catheterization is the most commonly performed procedure for both therapeutic and diagnostic purposes.
-Based on the requirement, the urinary catheter can be used for the short-term and long-term.
-Urethral catheters are those where the tip of the catheter is inserted into the base of the bladder through the urethra (the tube which ejects the urine out of the body).
+Depending on the requirement, the catheter can be used in the short and long term.
+Urethral catheters are those in which the tip is inserted into the base of the bladder through the urethra (the tube that ejects the urine out of the body).

 What Are the Indications for Urethral Catheterization?